 WHAT IS FOURTH WALL FOLKESTONE?

-Fourth Wall Folkestone CIC is a creative space focused on all things art and mental health.
+Fourth Wall Folkestone is a Community Interest Company focused on art, research and mental health.
+With a particular interest in issues around women’s health.

-Open to all as a non-traditional gallery, open studio, and research space.
-By holding accessible events, we invite the local community to reimagine the role of art in society as a tool to effect change.
+We programme accessible events in and around Folkestone.
+These invite the local community to reimagine the role of art in society as a tool to effect change.

 OUR VISION, MISSION & VALUES